 Skip to content

-Modern C++ introduced a truly breakthrough feature: modules.
-Although they have been around for a while (this feature debuted in C++20), VS currently has decent module support in some demo cases.
-I also plan to gradually start introducing modules into my toy projects to simplify dependency management.
+Modern C++ introduced a breakthrough feature: modules.
+Although they have been around for a while (this feature came with C++20), VS support for modules is currently OK in some demo cases.
+I also plan to gradually try introducing modules into my toy projects to simplify dependency management.

 Why Use Modules

-C++ modules (C++20) are a compilation unit mechanism designed to replace traditional header files.
-Previously, if a source file changed, it had to be completely recompiled.
-However, module incremental compilation analyzes changes down to the binary ABI level.
-MSVC modules (yes, they are not fully interoperable with other compiler vendors) cache compilation artifacts through the Module Binary Interface/BMI.
-Furthermore, this new export mechanism is much more robust.
-Later, we will introduce two keywords to show you how module import and export work.
+C++ Modules (C++20) are a compilation unit mechanism designed to replace traditional header files.
+Previously, if a source file changed, that source file needed to be completely recompiled.
+However, module incremental compilation analyzes down to the binary ABI level.
+MSVC modules (yes, they are not actually very interoperable with other compiler vendors) cache compilation artifacts via the Module Binary Interface (BMI).
+Furthermore, this export mechanism is more robust.
+Later, we will introduce two keywords to explain how module import and export work.

 Prerequisites

-VS2022 is no longer easy to obtain (at least, it is not straightforward to get), which is why I am using VS2026.
-To use modules smoothly in VS2026, please confirm the following:
+VS2022 is now hard to get (or at least not easy to obtain), which is why I am using VS2026.
+To successfully use modules in VS2026, please confirm the following items:

-1. Visual Studio 2026 (or newer) is installed, including the "Desktop development with C++" workload.
-VS2026 ships with MSVC Build Tools v14.50 (IDE 18.0), bringing further improvements to module and language compatibility.
-So there is essentially no burden now — we do not need to manually enable any experimental features, as this has long been mainstreamed.
+1. Visual Studio 2026 (or later) is installed, including the "Desktop development with C++" workload.
+VS2026 comes with MSVC Build Tools v14.50 (IDE 18.0), offering further improvements for modules and language compatibility.
+So now there is basically no burden, no need to enable any experimental features separately; it is mainstream now.

-2. C++ standard setting: The project or command line uses /std:c++20, or more conservatively, /std:c++latest (VS2026's MSVC provides more complete module support).
-But don't worry, VS2026 defaults to the options above, so you don't need to change anything.
-If you are concerned, just take a quick look.
+2. C++ Standard Settings: The project or command line uses /std:c++20 or more conservatively /std:c++latest (VS2026's MSVC provides more complete support for modules).
+But don't worry, VS2026 defaults to the options above, so you don't need to change anything; just take a look if you are concerned.

-Create a small project vs2026-modules-demo/ containing two files:
+Create a small project DemoModule, containing two files:

 cpp